 The Problem: Congress gave federal courts the power to release federal prisoners early – commonly referred to as “compassionate release” – for “extraordinary and compelling” reasons such as imminent death or serious incapacitation.
 Congress authorized compassionate release because it realized that changed circumstances could make continued imprisonment senseless and inhumane.
 But if the Bureau of Prisons (BOP) refuses to bring prisoners’ cases to the courts, judges cannot rule on whether release is warranted.
 Unfortunately, the BOP rarely brings court motions for compassionate release.

-FAMM’s advocacy work includes urging the Department of Justice and Bureau of Prisons to bring more motions for compassionate release.
+FAMM’s advocacy work began by urging the Department of Justice and Bureau of Prisons to bring more motions for compassionate release.
 To raise awareness of the lack of compassionate release, FAMM and Human Rights Watch issued a report, The Answer is No: Too Little Compassionate Release in US Federal Prisons.
 It is the first comprehensive examination of how compassionate release in the federal system works.
-The report found numerous problems with the compassionate release process:
+The 2013 report found numerous problems with the compassionate release process:

-On August 12, 2013, Attorney General Eric Holder announced that the Bureau of Prison’s had adopted new policies regarding which prisoners will be considered for compassionate release.
-Read the new policy here.
+In 2013, spurred by criticisms from advocacy groups like FAMM and the Department of Justice’s Office of the Inspector General, the Department of Justice announced that the Bureau of Prison’s had adopted new policies regarding which prisoners will be considered for compassionate release.

-New BOP Policy Statement on Compassionate Release (August 12, 2013)
+BOP Policy Statement on Compassionate Release (August 12, 2013)

 Video: The Broken Promise of Compassionate Release by Steve Sady, Esq.